kohlhofer/Crossings/characters/drifter-preacher.md

 - Listens more than he speaks, but when he does, his words linger
 - Moves on before he can outstay his welcome, leaving behind a sense of calm or hope
 - Cares for others in unobtrusive ways, noticing what is needed and providing it if he can
+- Endures hardship with humility, accepting suffering as part of life.
+Never judges others for their burdens, but offers comfort when he can.

 ## Role in the Story

 Josiah is a counterpoint to Brother Calvin—a genuinely spiritual presence, humble and flawed, whose wisdom and kindness make a difference in small, crucial moments.
 He is a reminder that faith can be quiet, practical, and deeply human.
+His actions and presence in the story should reflect the book's philosophy (see philosophy.md), especially humility, small kindnesses, and the ambiguity of faith.